-Density: The RSF zone has an allowed density of 1-7 units per acres.
+Density: The RSF zone has an allowed density of 1 - 7 units per acres.
 The original Evans Way Estates subdivision (01SUB-19) was approved with a density of approximately 3 units per acre; 61 lots over the 20.56 acre area.

-- In addition to the original 61 lots, Lots 9 and 12 have resulted in tentative partition approval, which when platted will result in 63 units of land upon the 20.56 acre area that was originally approved via 01SUB-19. - Also, the applicant has recently submitted for a partition on Lot 28, which, if approved will result in a total of 64 lots.

-The creation of one additional unit of land, will result in 65 units of land on the original 20.56 acres, which equates to 3.16 units per acre.
+In addition to the original 61 lots, Lots 9 and 12 have been partitioned, resulting in 63 units of land upon the 20.56 acre area that was originally approved via 01SUB-19.
+The creation of one additional unit of land, will result in 64 units of land on the original 20.56 acres, which equates to 3.11 units per acre.
 The proposal can accommodate allowed uses and will not cause the density of the subdivision to exceed 7 units per acre.